Updated: Jan 16

 5. London’s Hottest New Hotels - Reputable, luxury brands, eco-friendly accommodations and unique, boutique properties are all on the way to London this year.
 Raffles will make its London debut when it opens in the iconic, Grade II-listed Old War Office on Whitehall.
-1 Hotel will also reveal its UK brand flagship in London’s Mayfair this year.
-Art’otel at Battersea Power Station is ready to make a big splash with its rooftop pool and bar as well as its public gallery creative space.
+1 Hotel will also reveal its UK brand flagship in London’s Mayfair this year. art'otel London Battersea power station powered by Radisson Hotels is ready to make a big splash with its rooftop pool and bar as well as its public gallery creative space.
 Finally, The Broadwick Soho remains one of the year’s most anticipated openings with its 47-rooms, each with a design inspired by the history, glam and grit of Soho.

 6. West End Shows in London - This year, many of the West End’s most beloved shows will return to the stage including Dirty Dancing, Six, and Hamilton.
 However, the big excitement is what’s making its grand debut.
 We have The Glass Menagerie with Amy Adams, Prima Facie with Jodie Comer, Sister Act, To Kill a Mockingbird, Life of Pi, and Back to the Future: The Musical.
 Secret tip: take the West End Walking Tour to tackle it all.